The VSES diagnostic imaging team provides the following services:

-- Ultrasound examinations and interpretations
+- Ultrasound examinations and interpretations (outpatient and inpatient)

-- In-house MRI and CT scans and interpretations
+- MRI and CT scans/interpretations (inpatient ONLY)

-- Radiograph (x-ray) consultations
+- Radiograph (x-ray) consultations (inpatient ONLY)

 Abdominal ultrasound is a non-invasive imaging study widely used in veterinary medicine to aid in the diagnosis of a vast array of disorders.
 The use of abdominal ultrasound is most beneficial when it is a part of a complete workup.